Adventure French Way from Sarria with stop in Melide

 Night at Santiago de Compostela

-When you leave O Pedrouzo, you will head towards the end of your journey via Lavacolla.
+When you leave O Pino, you will head towards the end of your journey via Lavacolla.
 You will then journey to Monte do Gozo, where you will be able to glimpse the towers of the cathedral on the horizon.
 You will arrive in Santiago through the neighbourhood of San Lázaro, winding down towards the historic city centre, declared a World Heritage Site by UNESCO, until you reach Plaza Obradoiro, where you will finally see the Cathedral of Santiago from up close.
 If you like and managed to get an early start, you can attend the pilgrim's mass, celebrated at 12 noon.